6 Green Ways to Improve Your City Lifestyle

 6. Get To Know Your Area

 As well as exploring new places, become familiar with your own local area.
+Take a stay-cation.
 Be chatty with the people you get your morning coffee from regularly, join local groups and get involved in the community.
 For some people living in a city can be quite isolating, however by getting to know people in your local area can help you to feel part of a community and enables you to build strong links with your city.

 About The Author: